-However, the province of Alicante doesn´t seem like a reasonable day trip from Valencia, as it´s even more touristic than the first one.
+However, the province of Alicante doesn´t seem to me being one of the reasonable day trips from Valencia, as it´s even more touristic than the first one.
 But here you have lots of interesting places within a 2h drive: Javea, Denia, Guadalest, Calpe, Pink Lake of Torrevieja, Benidorm, Novelda, Elche, Santa Bárbara Castle in Alicante, Atalaya Castle in Villena and more.

 Moreover, the Province of Teruel is relatively close (1.30h – 2h).
 Visit the city of Teruel or one of its most beautiful villages – Albarracin.
 I honestly, wouldn’t mind the drive here myself as I always enjoy visiting Teruel and plan to take my kids to visit Dinopolis Theme Park in Teruel soon (I´ve only visited it myself a while ago, but it´s definitely going to be even more enjoyable and educational visit for them).

 Let´s not forget Madrid.
 With Ave, a high-speed train reaching 310 km/h, it only takes 1h52min to get to Spain´s imperial capital.
 It´s a pricy option though.
 A return ticket might cost you around 100 euro, or 60 euro if you book in advance.
 Ok, a day trip is not enough to explore Madrid.
 But let´s say you´re a huge Real Madrid fan and your dates overlap with a game.
 Or you´re into Musicals, Theatres, Concerts and there´s some unique performance going on in Madrid.
 Or Thyssen-Bornemisza Museum hosts an exclusive exhibition you´re dying to visit.
 If you don´t mind spending more, why not?!